Cybertas/WriteUps/Easy/Windows/Access/writeup.md

 ```

 Q3: What table in the database has user passwords?
-- to interact with mdb file, tool like Mdbtools can be installed.
+- to interact with mdb file, tools like Mdbtools can be installed.
 ```
 # list tables in mdb
 mdb-tables backup.mdb